seanmtracey/CineList-API/README.md

 ## Usage

-The CineList can provide two pieces of information.
+The CineList API can provide two pieces of information.
 It can:

 1. List cinemas within a radius of a location in the UK
    * The location can be a postcode, place name or landmark.